robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-**Business Task Q2**
+### Business Task 2

-Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
+**Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?**

 To observe the job satisfaction level of employees by the number of projects they are working on :